theriftlab/immanuel-python/docs/4-data.md

 }
 ```

-The human-readable output simply provides a total for each category - for example:
+The human-readable output simply provides a total for each category:

 ```python
 print(natal.weightings['elements'])